-On the other hand, you can use systemctl command to get the main PID also.
+On the other hand, you can use the systemctl command to get the main PID like this:

 $ systemctl status <service_name>.service

 There are more ways to obtain the required process ID or parent process ID, but this one is easy and straight.

 If we are going to talk about Linux process management, we should take a look at systemd.
-The systemd is responsible for controlling how services are managed on CentOS 7.
+The systemd is responsible for controlling how services are managed on modern Linux systems like CentOS 7.